fbpx

 Close this search box.

-We tend to hang an abundance of visuals for our little ones.
-We know that seeing words or images will help them remember something they are learning.
-We know they can use those resources as they work to gain mastery of new skills.
+As a great teacher, you likely already hang an abundance of visuals for your little ones.
+You fill your classroom with lots of environmental print and kid-friendly anchor charts.
+You know that seeing words or images will help them remember something they are learning.
+You also know they can use those resources as they work to gain mastery of new skills.

-Read on to learn the six words that will improve your classroom management strategies for good, (and how I remind myself to use them!) ⤵️
+Read on to learn the 6 words (& matching visuals) you can implement to improve your classroom management strategies for good.

 Show Me.